Essential sales manager competencies for assessment, selection, and development.

 16. Understanding Strategy

-Since managers are almost always directly involved in the higher value opportunities and such deals almost alway depend on the work of several people, understanding strategy gives a sales manager a considerable advantage.
+Since managers are almost always directly involved in the higher value opportunities and such deals almost always depend on the work of several people, understanding strategy gives a sales manager a considerable advantage.

 17. Understanding Politics in Organisations